 Finally, metrical trees are useful in displaying the stress patterns of related words.
-In English, as in many other languages, stress interacts with the morphology, so that the addition of particular suffixes causes stress to shift.
-Most suffixes are stress-neutral, and do not affect stress placement at all: for instance, if we add -ise to 'atom, the result is 'atomise; similarly, adding -ly to 'happy or 'grumpy produces 'happily, 'grumpily, with stress remaining on the first syllable.
-However, there are two other classes of suffixes which do influence stress placement.
+In English, as in many other languages, stress interacts with the morphology, so the the addition of particular suffixes causes stress to shift.
+Most suffixes are stress-neutral, and do not affect stress placement at all: for instants if we add -ise to 'atom, the result is 'atomise; similarly, adding -ly to 'happy or 'grumpy produces 'happily, 'grumpily, with stress remaining on the first syllable.
+However, there are two other classes of suffixes which do the fluence stress placement.
 The first are stress-attracting suffixes, which themselves take the main stress in a morphologically complex word: for example, adding -ette to 'kitchen, or -ese to 'mother, produces kitchen' ette, mother'ese.
-Other suffixes, notably -ic, -ity and adjective-forming -al, do not become stressed themselves, but cause the stress on the stem to which they attach to retract one syllable to the right, so that atom, e lectric and parent become a 'tomic, elec'tricity and pa'rental.
-The varying stress patterns of related words like parent and parental can very straightforwardly be compared using tree diagrams, as in (5).
+Other suffixes, notably -ic, -ity and adjection and parent become a 'tomic, elec'tricity and parental.
+The varying stress patterns of related words like parent and parent and parent become a 'tomic, elec'tricity and parent and parental can very straightforwardly be compared using tree diagrams, as in (5).